The galaxy-IGM connection in THESAN: the physics connecting the IGM Lyman-$\alpha$ opacity and galaxy density in the reionization epoch: Introduction

 These different models yield somewhat different predictions for the relationship between sightline opacity and galaxy density around it (\taun relation hereafter).
 In the UVBG fluctuations model, the most opaque (to \Lya photons) sightlines are associated with underdense regions.
 Since fewer sources are present, the ionising photon density is suppressed, and so is the \HII fraction (that however remains close to unity), increasing the (average) sightline opacity.
 For temperature fluctuation models, instead, opaque sightlines are associated to regions that reionized earlier than average, which tend to be overdense since galaxies reside preferentially in such regions.
 In both cases, transmissive sightlines behaves in an opposite way to opaque ones.
 Finally, in models with residual neutral highlands there is a large variety of galaxy densities associated to transmissive lines of sight, although they appear to be preferentially associated with overdensities \citep{Nasir&DAloisio2020}.
 In a realistic scenario, fluctuations in both UVBG and gas temperature are present, and potentially residual neutral islands as well.

+Thanks to its smaller oscillator strength, the Lyman-$\beta$ transition can be used to probe regions of higher densities and/or lower UV radiation field, potentially delivering information on the state of the gas in regions of high $\tau_\alpha$.
+However, the contamination from the foreground \Lya forest practically inhibits an investigation of individual IGM regions in most cases, leaving only statistical studies averaging over large samples.
+A possible way to circumvent this has been recently explored in \citet{Meyer+2025}, where galaxies have been used as background sources instead of bright quasars.
+This allows to easily find pairs of galaxies almost aligned on the sky but at different redshifts, and therefore to use the \Lya forest in the foreground source to clean the background spectrum from its contamination and recover the Lyman-$\beta$ signal.
+However, the accuracy of available observations is not yet sufficient to fully exploit this method.

 Observations of the \taun relation have slowly started to become available in the last few years, although only for a handful of sightlines \citep{Becker+2018, Kashino+2020, Christenson+2021, Christenson+2023, Ishimoto+2022}.
 These authors have investigated a total of 7 sightlines to $z > 6$ QSOs, including some of the most transparent and most opaque known.
 From this limited sample, it appears that the most transparent ($\tau_\mathrm{los} \lesssim 2.5$) \textit{and} most opaque ($\tau_\mathrm{los} \gtrsim 5.5$) sightlines show an underdensity of galaxies within $10 \, \hMpc$, while sightlines with intermediate transmissivity ($4 \lesssim \tau_\mathrm{los} \lesssim 5$) show an overdensity \citep{Christenson+2023}.
-While most of these authors used \Lya emitters (LAEs) as tracers of the underlying density distribution, \citet{Kashino+2020} employed Lyman break galaxies for the same field observed by \citet{Becker+2018} and obtained equivalent results, therefore rendering less likely the possibility that overdensities estimated using LAEs are not a good proxy of the real ones because of the physics involved in the production and escape of \Lya radiation.
 Intriguingly, none of the theoretical models described above can fully predict the variation in the surface density of LAEs as a function of distance from the line of sight for all observed quasar fields.

+While most of these observations used \Lya emitters (LAEs) as tracers of the underlying density distribution, \citet{Kashino+2020} obtained equivalent results employing Lyman break galaxies (LBGs) for the same field observed by \citet{Becker+2018}.
+This renders less likely the possibility that overdensities estimated using LAEs are not a good proxy of the real ones because of the physics involved in the production and escape of \Lya radiation.
+However studies of (different) quasar environments (opposed to the environment around the sightline being discussed here, but conceptually similar) showed that LAEs and LBGs can trace different structures.
+For instance, \citet{Goto+2017} and \citet{Ota+2018} found that underdensities of LAEs corresponded to overdensities of LBGs.